-Ultrasound Guided Percutaneous Peripheral Nerve Stimulation: A Non-Pharmacological Alternative for the Treatment of Postoperative Pain)
+Ultrasound Guided Percutaneous Peripheral Nerve Stimulation: A Nonpharmacological Alternative for the Treatment of Postoperative Pain

 Brian Ilfeld, MD, MS

-Institution: University of California, San Diego
+Institutions: University of California, San Diego

 Institute Providing Oversight: Department of Defense, Congressionally Directed Medical Research Programs (CDMRP)

 There are tens-of-millions of ambulatory surgical procedures performed in the U.S. annually, with many of these in active-duty military, Veterans, and their family members.
 Postoperative pain is usually treated with opioids that have undesirable and sometimes dangerous side effects (e.g., vomiting and respiratory depression)—and yet over 80% of patients still experience inadequate pain relief.
 Moreover, opioids have a significant potential for diversion, abuse, dependence, and overdose, with wounded service members and Veterans disproportionately affected.
 Within the U.S. Armed Services, the most-commonly abused class of prescription drugs is opioids, with the incidence of misuse increasing from 2% to 11% between 2002 and 2008, a trend that has not abated.
 The Army has recently instituted a policy to limit opioid prescription use due to the rising rates of abuse to what most now describe as an epidemic.